RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 ## Join&create a lobby

-Open Instant Action Menu, press `M` to open the multi-player ui:
+Open Instant Action Menu, press `M` to open the multi-player ui

 `HOST` is creating(hosting) a lobby, while `JOIN` is joining a lobby.